sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-06-23】[niedev / RTranslator](https://github.com/niedev/RTranslator) - RTranslator is the world's first open source real-time translation app.
+* 【2024-06-23】[karpathy / micrograd](https://github.com/karpathy/micrograd) - A tiny scalar-valued autograd engine and a neural net library on top of it with PyTorch-like API
 * 【2024-06-20】[open-metadata / OpenMetadata](https://github.com/open-metadata/OpenMetadata) - OpenMetadata is a unified metadata platform for data discovery, data observability, and data governance powered by a central metadata repository, in-depth column level lineage, and seamless team collaboration.
 * 【2024-06-20】[baptisteArno / typebot.io](https://github.com/baptisteArno/typebot.io) - 💬 Typebot is a powerful chatbot builder that you can self-host.
 * 【2024-06-20】[argilla-io / argilla](https://github.com/argilla-io/argilla) - Argilla is a collaboration platform for AI engineers and domain experts that require high-quality outputs, full data ownership, and overall efficiency.